 I am a big fan of jeans, they are a great way to feel not like a traveller and more like a local in many places all over the world.
 I pack a pair of jeans at the bottom of my backpack, not a travel pair either.
 A regular pair of jeans.
 I am searching still for a travel pair that is great to bring and wash travelling, so if you find a pair, please let me know.
 If you are not a jeans person, skip this one.

-I have one tunic dress like this for hot days, and I can wear leggings under it, and a cardigan over it for any days.
+I have one tunic dress for hot days, and can wear leggings under it, and a cardigan over it for any days.
 I also really like to carry one dress for a nice night out.
 I love the Icebreaker Merino Wool Yani Dress because it is odor resistant, never wrinkles and looks super cute!

 I also have a third dress, the Prana Luiza Tunic Hoodie which I bought for a bikini cover up, but have used it for many hikes as well as sand boarding in Morocco.
 It is great for wearing to walk to and from the beach and dries quite quickly.
 It has holes throughout the fabric, which makes it breathable, and I wear a tank under it to cover up.